leric2/GROMORA-harmo/documentation/run_calibration.md

 ### 11. Plots calibrated spectra (plot_calibrated_spectra)

-Standard page plots for level 1a saved in 2 PDF files.
+Standard plots for level 1a saved in 2 PDF files.
 See the User Guide for a detailed description of the plots.

 ### 12. Save calibrated spectra (save_level1a)

 Saves the important variables into a single netCDF level 1a file (see [level 1](level1.md)).
-We keep a daily format and save all calibration cycle of the same day together.
+We keep a daily format and save all calibration cycles of the same day together.